The Mysterious History Of Postpartum Mesh Panties Actually Tells Us A Lot About Being A Woman

 I failed to find the origins of these handy garments.
 Here’s what that says about society’s perception of the female body.

 It all started with a seemingly simple question: Who invented those marvelous mesh hospital panties that L&D nurses give you post-delivery?
-You know, the ones your mom friends advised that you steal by the stack, that don’t bind at the belly and that hold that focaccia-sized maxi pad snug to your tender labia?
+You know, the ones your mom friends advised you steal by the stack, that don’t bind at the belly and that hold that focaccia-sized maxi pad snug to your tender labia?
 The ones you’ll go through like paper.
 The ones moms have rhapsodized about for years.
-(Okay, not everyone loves them—but most do.)
+(OK, not everyone loves them—but most do.)
 I felt it was a worthy and fascinating question, and I wanted to know the answer.

 Well, guess what: That was three months ago, and I still don’t.

 Believe me, it’s not for lack of trying.
 In attempting to learn the mesh panty origin story, I hit more reportorial dead-ends than I have in all my multi-decade journalism career.
 I sent queries to four hospital supply companies, one of which replied: a guy who inexplicably told me that he was sorry, but they don’t have a paper catalog.
 OK?
 I hit up the Association of Women’s Health, Obstetric, and Neonatal Nurses; scads of medical historians, like the Society for the Social History of Medicine, The Medical History Society of New Jersey, and Sacramento’s Museum of Medical History; and the Department of the History of Medicine at Johns Hopkins.
 No dice.
 However, a Yale professor, Rene Almeling, whose academic interests include gender, medicine, and sociology, kindly said, “Great question.
 I have no idea.”
 Then she suggested asking the historians at Nursing Clio… who didn’t return my email.